-- · establishing strategic relationships with marketing partners to maximize sales potential for our products that require significant commercial support; and - · licensing complementary clinical stage investigational drug candidates or technologies with competitive advantages from third parties for new and established markets.
+- establishing internal capabilities or strategic relationships with marketing partners to maximize sales potential for our products that require significant commercial support; - · capitalizing on our clinical and regulatory expertise and experience to advance the development of investigational drug candidates in our pipeline; and - · licensing complementary clinical stage investigational drug candidates or technologies with competitive advantages from third parties for new and established markets.

 It is our objective to become a leader in the development and commercialization of products for large underserved markets.
-We believe we have strong intellectual property supporting several opportunities in obesity, diabetes, and sexual health.
+We believe we have strong intellectual property supporting several opportunities in obesity and related disorders, such as sleep apnea and diabetes, and men's sexual health.
 Our future growth depends on our ability to further develop and obtain regulatory approval of our investigational drug candidates for indications that we are studying, or plan to study, as well as in-licensing and product line extensions.

-We have funded operations primarily through private and public offerings of our common stock, through the sale of the rights to Evamist and through product sales of MUSE.
+We have funded operations primarily through private and public offerings of our common stock, through the sale of the rights to Evamist and through product sales of MUSE (alprostadil).
 We expect to generate future net losses due to increases in operating expenses as our various investigational drug candidates are advanced through the various stages of clinical development and for pre-commercialization activities.
 In connection with the sale of Evamist, we received to date an aggregate of \$150 million.
 The sale of Evamist was a unique transaction.
-As discussed in Note 11: "Sale of Evamist Product," an initial \$10 million was paid at closing and \$140 million was paid upon the FDA's approval of the Evamist NDA.
+An initial \$10 million was paid at closing and \$140 million was paid upon the FDA's approval of the Evamist NDA.
 These payments were non-refundable and were originally recorded as deferred revenue and were recognized as license and other revenue ratably over a 21.5-month period, from August 1, 2007 to May 15, 2009.
 All of the revenue deferred from the Evamist sale has been recognized.
-As of September 30, 2009, we have incurred a cumulative deficit of \$220.8 million and expect to incur operating losses in future years.
+As of March 31, 2010, we have incurred a cumulative deficit of \$252.9 million and expect to incur operating losses in future years.